-\textbf{Image Warping for Stereo View Synthesis} Generating a stereo pair of a single input image includes warping the image based on a disparity map.
-The disparity map $d$ can be computed using the depth map of the image:
+Generating a stereo pair from a single input image involves warping the image according to a disparity map $d$ that can be computed as:

-where $f$ is the focal length, $B$ is an adjustable baseline distance, and $I_{depth} (x,y)$ is the depth value for a pixel at the location $(x,y)$.
-With the disparity map, the right-view image can be obtained by warping the original 2D image with:
+where $f$ is the focal length, $B$ is an adjustable baseline distance, and $I_{depth} (x,y)$ is the depth value at pixel location $(x,y)$.
+Given the disparity map, the right-view image can be obtained by warping the original 2D image with:

 This shift creates a horizontal parallax, mimicking the viewpoint difference.
-However, the warping operation requires a high precision of the depth map and can introduce artifacts and misalignments.
-Due to occlusions, some pixels in the right view may not have a corresponding pixel in the original image.
-Previous works~\cite{watson-2020-stereo-from-mono,mehl2024stereo,zhao2024stereocrafter} applied inpainting to handle the occluded and disoccluded areas.
+However, the warping operation requires high-precision depth maps and can introduce artifacts and misalignments.
+In particular, due to occlusions, some pixels in the right view may not have a corresponding pixel in the original image.
+Previous works~\cite{watson2020learning,mehl2024stereo,zhao2024stereocrafter} handled these occluded and disoccluded regions with inpainting.